-8.1 The Investment Committee commissioned an asset and liability study in 2008 to follow up the results of the 2007 Actuarial Valuation, and amended its asset allocation significantly as a result of the initial results of the 2010 valuation.
+8.1 The Investment Committee amended its asset allocation significantly as a result of the initial results of the 2010 valuation.

 General Investment

 8.2 The Investment Committee receives information and training on new developments in investment markets as appropriate.
 The Investment Committee will keep this Statement of Investment Principles under review and will review the scheme benchmark at least annually.